Junior Investigator Award, supported by AACAP and Industry Supporters

 - Applicants with a K award are eligible to apply, though priority will be given to applicants who do not have current federal research funding.

 - Applicants must have an on-site mentor who has had experience in the type of research that is being proposed that will normally include work with children and adolescents.

 - Candidates must either be AACAP members or have a membership application pending (not paid by the award).

 - Funding is for two years; up to $30,000 per year.
 Funding for the second year will be based on a review of progress made.

-- Use of funding support is flexible.
-Funding support may be used for: award recipient salary and fringe benefits, supplies, lab costs, equipment, etc. as long as the support is in the service of the research project.
+- Funding support may be used for: award recipient salary and fringe benefits, supplies, lab costs, equipment, etc., as long as the support is in the service of the research project.
 All expenses must be justified.
 Institutional overhead is allowable but limited to 8%.

 - Funding support may be used to supplement an ongoing research project.